 3. Team Liquid

-Team Liquid is a well-known professional gaming organization owned by aXiomatic Gaming, Victor Goossens, and Steve Arhancet.
+Team Liquid is a well-known esports team and professional gaming organization owned by aXiomatic Gaming, Victor Goossens, and Steve Arhancet.
 Since being founded in 2000, their collective teams have won the most prize money in the history of esports and have earned trophies across different titles and countries.
 One of the largest teams in the industry, Team Liquid squads compete in tournaments for more than fifteen different games, including Dota 2, Call of Duty, Rocket League, and Fortnite.

 4. FaZe Clan

 Since being founded in 2010, FaZe Clan has become one of the most prominent and influential gaming organizations.
 The team stands out due to its disruptive original content and hyper-engaged global fanbase of 342 million viewers across social media platforms.